-It has recently been announced that motorists buying a new car will receive a £2,000 incentive if they trade their old car, if more than 10 years old, to be scrapped.
+Back in 2009 it was announced that motorists buying a new car will receive a £2,000 incentive if they trade in their old car, if more than 10 years old, to be scrapped.
 This was part of the UK Budget 2009-2010.
-The scheme will only run until March 2010, but it has been introduced in an effort to boost the failing UK car industry.
+The scheme was planned to only run until March 2010, in an effort to boost the failing UK car industry.

-The Chancellor has taken this move after seeing the "success" other European countries have had with their incentives.
-Germany has apparently seen a 40% rise in new car registrations in the last month.
+The Chancellor had taken this move after seeing the "success" other European countries have had with their incentives.
+Germany had apparently seen a 40% rise in new car registrations in the last month.

-It is planned that the government and manufacturers will share the cost of this funding.
-The government has put aside £300m for it to benefit 300,000 customers.
-To be eligible for the incentive, you must have been the registered keeper of the vehicle for at least 12 months.
+It was planned that the government and manufacturers would share the cost of this funding.
+The government had put aside £300m for it to benefit 300,000 customers.
+To be eligible for the incentive, it was required that you should have been the registered keeper of the vehicle for at least 12 months.

-While the economic good intentions may be there in theory, as is the norm, the scheme has come under scrutiny by critics who claim that it will not safeguard jobs and will also make a large impact upon second-hand car sales.
-The environmental impact is also currently in question.
+While the economic good intentions was there in theory, as is the norm, the scheme came under scrutiny by critics who claimed that it would not safeguard jobs and would also make a large impact upon second-hand car sales.
+The environmental impact was also currently in question.